Esri/calcite-design-system/CONTRIBUTING.md

 By default, the PR body will be used for the commit message when squash merging, so make sure to add any relevant details there.

+### Visual snapshots

-Once you are ready to run Chromatic to create visual snapshots, add the `pr ready for visual snapshots` label to the PR.
-Removing and re-adding the label is required for rerunning snapshots, e.g. when pushing additional updates.
+If the PR includes visual changes, once you are ready to run Chromatic to create visual snapshots, add the `pr ready for visual snapshots` label to the PR.
+Removing and re-adding the label is required to re-run snapshots, e.g. when pushing additional updates.

 If visual snapshots are not necessary for the PR (e.g. changes to doc, ci, storybook, etc.), you can add the `skip visual snapshots` label instead.
-The `skip visual snapshots` label can also be used to prevent rerunning Chromatic after pushing minor cleanup changes before merging.
+The `skip visual snapshots` label can also be used to prevent re-running Chromatic after pushing minor cleanup changes before merging.

+### Low risk issues and Maintenance releases

+Sometimes a maintenance release and sprint may be added to address regressions and bug fixes.
+During maintenance releases, besides critical changes and regressions, new features and bug fixes can be added where PRs are identified as "low risk" to ensure stability of the upcoming release.
+Breaking changes should not be included in maintenance releases and must be coordinated and communicated with Calcite team owners.

+When a maintenance release is listed as the current milestone and sprint the associated PR should have a `low risk` label added to it so the reviewers can verify if the change is low risk.
+There is an action that checks if the current milestone is a maintenance release, and developers can also check by [sorting the open milestones by due date](https://github.com/Esri/calcite-design-system/milestones?direction=asc&sort=due_date&state=open).

+Once the proposed changes are accepted and the low risk is confirmed by Calcite's reviewers, the PR can be merged into the maintenance release.